Sauharda1184/FINANCIAL-PLANNER-CSCI_414-/README.md

 - Built by using HTML, CSS and JavaScript
 * The User Interface interacts with forms, buttons, and navigation menus to perform tasks like signup, login, adding budgets, and generating reports.

+### Backend

+- Built with Flask (a Python web framework).
+* Handles requests from the user, processes data, interacts with the database, and sends responses back to the frontend.

+### Database

+- Uses SQLite3 as the database to store all the data, such as user information, budgets, income, expenses, and categories.

+### Deployment

+- The app is deployed on Microsoft Azure, which provides a cloud platform for hosting the application and making it accessible online.